-- We reviewed and discussed with the Company's management and the independent auditors the Company's audited consolidated financial statements for the fiscal year ended June 27, 2004. - We reviewed management's representations to us that those audited consolidated financial statements were prepared in accordance with generally accepted accounting principles. - We discussed with the independent auditors the matters that Statement on Auditing Standards 61 (Codification of Statements on Auditing Standards) requires them to discuss with us, including matters related to the conduct of the audit of the Company's audited consolidated financial statements. - We received written disclosures and the letter from the independent auditors required by Independence Standards Board Standard No. 1 relating to their independence from the Company and we have discussed with Ernst & Young LLP their independence from the Company. - Based on the discussions we had with management and the independent auditors, the independent auditors' disclosures and letter to us, the representations of management to us and the report of the independent auditors, we recommended to the Board that the Company's audited annual consolidated financial statements for fiscal year 2004 be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 27, 2004 for filing with the Securities and Exchange Commission.
+- We reviewed and discussed with the Company's management and the independent registered public accounting firm the Company's audited consolidated financial statements for the fiscal year ended June 26, 2005 and Management's Report on Internal Control over Financial Reporting for the fiscal year ended June 26, 2005. - We reviewed management's representations to us that those audited consolidated financial statements were prepared in accordance with generally accepted accounting principles. - We discussed with the independent registered public accounting firm the matters that Statement on Auditing Standards 61 (Codification of Statements on Auditing Standards), as amended, requires them to discuss with us, including matters related to the conduct of the audit of the Company's audited consolidated financial statements.

+• We received the written disclosures and the letter from the independent registered public accounting firm required by Independence Standards Board Standard No. 1 relating to their independence from the Company and we have discussed with Ernst & Young LLP their independence from the Company.

+Based on the discussions we had with management and the independent registered public accounting firm, the independent registered public accounting firm's disclosures and letter to us, the representations of management to us and the report of the independent registered public accounting firm, we recommended to the Board that the Company's audited annual consolidated financial statements for fiscal year 2005 be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 26, 2005 for filing with the Securities and Exchange Commission.

-Fees Paid to Independent Certified Public Accountants
+Fees Paid to Independent Registered Public Accounting Firm